androvonx95/AttixOS/doc/STYLE.md

 # Style

-These are the *official* style guidelines for pearlOS.
+These are the *official* style guidelines for attixOS.
 They include *most* of the languages included in the repo.
-Also, while the [.editorconfig](https://github.com/callmesalmon/pearlOS/blob/main/.editorconfig) covers *most* of the things covered here, it's important to keep in mind that not *all* of peoples code editors support .editorconfigs.
+Also, while the [.editorconfig](https://github.com/callmesalmon/attixOS/blob/main/.editorconfig) covers *most* of the things covered here, it's important to keep in mind that not *all* of peoples code editors support .editorconfigs.
 Some psychos also disable .editorconfigs on their code editors.
 And with that, let's begin!